-A visit to the Museum of War Remnants in Ho Chi Minh City is not a pleasant holiday experience.
+A visit to the Museum of War Remnants in Ho Chi Minh City, Vietnam, is not a pleasant holiday experience.
 I would say it is a must-do when travelling in Vietnam but viewing photograph after photograph of terrified soldiers, even more terrified villagers, and beautiful children tragically deformed as a result of chemical warfare, is far from enjoyable.

 It is something I felt compelled to do when I was in Vietnam, maybe because I had some idea that would somehow make me a better person to become vividly aware of the suffering I have been fortunate enough to avoid.
 It must be acknowledged that it is also partly due to the car-wreck-watching voyeur that is in all of us.
 This is most easily demonstrated by the brilliant collection of war correspondent photography in the museum and the memorial to the journalists who died trying to get that last up-close action picture.

 One of the most rewarding features of travel is in trying to gain some insight into the culture of the country you are visiting.
 This makes the War Remnants Museum a must see on any tourist’s sightseeing list for Vietnam.
 There is no denying that a significant element of Vietnam’s cultural psyche is shaped by the century of warfare the country has endured.
 For western visitors, there is also an awareness that some of the wars that have been fought in Vietnam have impacted the history and consciousness of the United States of America, Europe and, therefore, the world.

 Not least at this very moment in world history, when public opinion in the US polarises around the war-time and peace-time actions of Democratic presidential candidate John Kerry.
 This Purple-Heart-winning Vietnam veteran, turned anti-war protestor, turned politician, seems not to know where to look when faced with accusations that his public opposition to American involvement in Vietnam not only rendered support to the enemy in time of war, but was a cynical use of the plight of soldiers and returned veterans to kick-start his political career.